• Skip to primary navigation

 Labeled ingredients needed to make raspberry muffins laid out on a table.

-• Sour cream: Sour cream adds a delicious tangy flavor to these muffins.
+• Sour cream adds a delicious tangy flavor to these muffins.
 It also adds moisture without thinning out the batter.

-• Granulated sugar and light brown sugar.
-This recipe uses both granulated sugar and light brown sugar.
+• This recipe uses both granulated sugar and light brown sugar.
 Granulated sugar adds sweetness and flavor and makes these muffins tender.
 Brown sugar adds flavor and helps make these muffins moist.

-• Raspberries: Use either fresh or frozen raspberries.
-I use fresh raspberries, but frozen make it possible to enjoy these muffins even when raspberries are out of season.
+• I prefer using fresh raspberries.
+You can also use frozen.
 Do not thaw frozen berries.
-Add a couple of extra minutes to the baking time if using frozen raspberries.
+You’ll probably need to add a couple of extra minutes to the baking time if using frozen raspberries.

-• Baking soda: Baking soda helps keep the muffins from being dense.
+• Baking soda helps these rise and keep the muffins from being dense.

 • Turbinado sugar: Turbinado sugar is also called demerara or raw sugar.
 It is optional but adds crunch and a special touch to these homemade raspberry muffins.